keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ## Configuration

-When creating a webcheck, there are 3 main parts about the configuration :
+When creating a webcheck, there are 3 main parts about the configuration:

 ### General options

 ![Options](https://raw.githubusercontent.com/keymetrics/branding/master/screenshots/enterprise/webchecks/config_options.png)

-Those options are required to be able to schedule a webcheck, here a quick list of what you can configure :
+Those options are required to be able to schedule a webcheck, here a quick list of what you can configure:
   - `Region` where we will be checking your endpoint from (we only offer 3 regions for now: EU, NA and India)
   - `Target`: The endpoint to check (hostname,port etc)
   - `Type`: it can be either `https`, `http` or `tcp`